 system.
 Write a stripped-down version of this in which all the

-threads just emulate clients, and further strips out everything
+threads just emulate clients, and further strips out nearly

 - Write one solution using a data structure and/or locking scheme